supercollider/supercollider/README.txt

 [Windows] The windows version of SuperCollider is called PsyCollider.
 Key commands differ from the Mac, but almost all code should work the same.
 The SwingOSC Java based GUI library is used here, however, for GUIs.
 You must use JMouseX/JMouseY in particular; PsyCollider does not support MouseX/MouseY UGens.

-[Linux] Most people use SuperCollider from emacs; there are some alternative editors available.
-For GUI building, the SwingOSC Java framework is a standard option.
-For more information on Linux specific issues, check the "platform/README LINUX" file included in the source package, and the README in the folder editors/scel for information on the emacs editor.
+[Linux] Most people use SuperCollider from emacs or gedit; there are some alternative editors available.
+For more information on Linux specific issues, check the "README_LINUX.txt" file included in the source package, and the README in the folder editors/scel for information on the emacs editor.

 Building the Source Code
 ========================

-Platform specific build and install instructions can be found in the README_${PLATOFORM}.txt files
+Platform specific build and install instructions can be found in the README_${PLATFORM}.txt files

 We hope you enjoy SuperCollider; please get involved in the active community!